remix-run/remix/.changeset/dev-server.md

     unstable_dev: {
       // Command to run your app server
       command: "wrangler", // default: `remix-serve ./build`
-      // HTTP(S) scheme used when sending `devReady` messages to the dev server
+      // HTTP(S) scheme used when sending `broadcastDevReady` messages to the dev server
       httpScheme: "https", // default: `"http"`
-      // HTTP(S) host used when sending `devReady` messages to the dev server
+      // HTTP(S) host used when sending `broadcastDevReady` messages to the dev server
       httpHost: "mycustomhost", // default: `"localhost"`
-      // HTTP(S) port internally used by the dev server to statically serve built assets and to receive app server `devReady` messages
+      // HTTP(S) port internally used by the dev server to statically serve built assets and to receive app server `broadcastDevReady` messages
       httpPort: 8001, // default: Remix chooses an open port in the range 3001-3099
       // Websocket port internally used by the dev server for sending updates to the browser (Live reload, HMR, HDR)
       websocketPort: 8002, // default: Remix chooses an open port in the range 3001-3099